 Regarding the “[Former plan] Market Capitalization-linked Performance-based Restricted Share Units” introduced at the 97th Ordinary General Meeting of Shareholders held on June 24, 2021, for those whose rights had been granted by FY2022, the annual amount of within 120 million yen resolved at that General Meeting of Shareholders (the upper limit of the Corporation’s common stock to be issued or disposed of shall be within 300,000 shares during each evaluation period) has been maintained, and the amount of the remuneration has been included in the amount of remuneration for granting the above TSR-linked Performance-based Restricted Share Units.

-The Board of Directors, including the Governance and Remuneration Committee and the Nomination Committee
+The evaluation covered the Board of Directors, including the Governance and Remuneration Committee and the Nomination Committee

-Like past Board evaluations, the Corporation appointed an independent specialized organization.
-Utilizing the independent specialized organization, the Governance and Remuneration Committee performed the analysis and evaluations based on advanced document inspection, as well as responses to the questionnaire and interviews.
+Consistent with prior years, the Corporation engaged an independent specialized organization to support the FY2025 Board Evaluation.
+With the support of this independent specialized organization, the Governance and Remuneration Committee performed the analysis and evaluation based on a prior review of relevant materials, as well as questionnaire responses and interview results.

-The independent specialized organization mainly gave the following supports:
+The independent specialized organization primarily provided the following support:

-The Governance and Remuneration Committee ensured the questionnaire and interviews were conducted and the results analyzed and evaluated on an anonymous basis by the independent specialized organization, thereby maintaining the transparency and objectiveness of the FY2024 Board Evaluation.
+The Governance and Remuneration Committee ensured that the questionnaires and interviews were conducted, and the results analyzed and evaluated, on an anonymous basis by the independent specialized organization, thereby maintaining the transparency and objectivity of the FY2025 Board Evaluation.

-Based on the FY2024 Board Evaluation results, the Corporation will continue to work on maintaining and improving the Board effectiveness going forward to drive long-term corporate value enhancement.
+Based on the FY2025 Board Evaluation results, the Corporation will continue to work on maintaining and improving the Board effectiveness going forward to drive long-term corporate value enhancement.